zirpins/beautiful-jekyll/README.md

+# WESOA+CS17 Website
-# Workshop on Engineering Service-Oriented Appications and Cloud Services WESOA+CS17
+This repo/branch contains the source of the WESOA+CS17 website (Workshop on Engineering Service-Oriented Appications and Cloud Services)